exo-explore/exo/README.md

 ### Wide Model Support

-exo supports LLaMA and other popular models.
+exo supports LLaMA ([MLX](exo/inference/mlx/models/sharded_llama.py) and [tinygrad](exo/inference/tinygrad/models/llama.py)) and other popular models.

 ### Dynamic Model Partitioning

-exo optimally splits up models based on the current network topology and device resources available.
+exo [optimally splits up models](exo/topology/ring_memory_weighted_partitioning_strategy.py) based on the current network topology and device resources available.
 This enables you to run larger models than you would be able to on any single device.

 ### Automatic Device Discovery

-exo will automatically discover other devices using the best method available.
+exo will [automatically discover](https://github.com/exo-explore/exo/blob/945f90f676182a751d2ad7bcf20987ab7fe0181e/exo/orchestration/standard_node.py#L154) other devices using the best method available.
 Zero manual configuration.

 ### ChatGPT-compatible API

-exo provides a ChatGPT-compatible API for running models.
-It's a one-line change in your application to run models on your own hardware using exo.
+exo provides a [ChatGPT-compatible API](exo/api/chatgpt_api.py) for running models.
+It's a [one-line change](examples/chatgpt_api.py) in your application to run models on your own hardware using exo.

 ### Device Equality

 Unlike other distributed inference frameworks, exo does not use a master-worker architecture.
-Instead, exo devices connect p2p.
+Instead, exo devices [connect p2p](https://github.com/exo-explore/exo/blob/945f90f676182a751d2ad7bcf20987ab7fe0181e/exo/orchestration/standard_node.py#L161).
 As long as a device is connected somewhere in the network, it can be used to run models.

-Exo supports different partitioning strategies to split up a model across devices.
+Exo supports different [partitioning strategies](exo/topology/partitioning_strategy.py) to split up a model across devices.
 The default partitioning strategy is [ring memory weighted partitioning](exo/topology/ring_memory_weighted_partitioning_strategy.py).
 This runs an inference in a ring where each device runs a number of model layers proportional to the memory of the device.

 <p>
     <picture>